wp-plugins/events-manager/readme.txt

 * changed booking form JS enqueueing by moving it into EM_Bookings object as a function
 * changed booking JS to use on() event delegation for more AJAX compatibility
 * fixed some booking form CSS field styling inconsistencies
+* fixed issues with locations on sub-blogs when in MultiSite Global mode with locations restricted to main blog
+* fixed duplicate confirmations/warnings on MultiSite location admin pages
+* changed (improved) EM_Object::can_manage method to avoid extra calls and potential warnings
+* changed csv export of single event so the file name = the event name

 = 5.3.5 =
 * fixed bug in placeholder formatting